kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 This library module is under development !

-The Html library can be used to generate Html code for browsers.
+The Html library can be used to generate Html code for browsers and to make interactive web applications.

 To use it one needs a Server running on the machine.
 Make sure that the protection of your machine is prepared for this kind of facility.
+It is a good idea to use portnumbers > 100.
 The server has to understand php scripts (they normally do).

 Try out the examples first and have a look how they are coded.

-If you want to make your own application:
+If you want to make your own application, the best way is just to copy one of the examples, e.g. spreadsheet.icl.

+1. Rename the copied file too yourname.icl

+2. Open the file yourname.icl, the Clean IDE should start automatically.
+Rename the module spreadsheet to module yourname.
-Your Clean application has to be compiled with "basic values only" option selected.
+Create a project (File/New Project...) and store the indicated project file as yourname.prj Choose as environment (Environment/Everything) "Everything" Your Clean application has to be compiled (Project/Project Options...) with "No Retun Type" option selected.
+Update the project (Project/Bring Up To Date)

-Make a copy of any php script, name it foo.php if your executable is called foo.exe.
+3. Make a copy of any php script, eg spreadsheet.php, and rename it to yourname.php.
-Edit the script and replace xxx.exe by foo.exe.
+Edit the script and replace spreadsheet.exe by yourname.exe.

+4. Open the browser and select yourname.php
+It should display a page in the same way as the original application you copied.

+5. Now modify the application as desired.
+Test the page using the browser.

 Have fun,